darshan010/djangoRestAPI/README.md

 # djangoRestAPI

-First Django Rest API for collection of courses
+Django Rest API for making a collection of courses